Key Takeaways

 B. Warehouse Optimization

-1. Pick pack ship automation: Automate the picking, packing, and shipping process to reduce manual errors and speed up order fulfillment.
+1. Pick, pack, ship automation: Automate the picking, packing, and shipping process to reduce manual errors and speed up order fulfillment.
 The feature generates optimized picking lists to prepare orders faster and handles packing slips and shipping labels.
-It even connects with your shipping carriers for seamlessly smooth logistics.
+It even connects with your shipping carriers for seamless logistics.

 2. Real-time stock updates: Get real-time visibility, which provides instant updates on stock levels as sales occur, triggers automated reorder points to maintain optimal inventory levels, and syncs inventory data across all sales channels (eCommerce, in-store, etc.).